AlanYahpi/Bindis/README.md

 - Bit level mineset (use of 0xDEADBEEF at least once)
 - UTF-8 & ANSI terminal (nothing to check while not using legacy UNIX)
-- POSIX compilant system (same parenthesis but now excluding Windows)
+- POSIX compatible system (same parenthesis but now excluding Windows)
 - Recommended to run client and main in a single user (same as above unless you're a linux maniac AKA. gentoo user)

 ### Instalation